MapCollaboration/NangaParbat/README.md

 ### MAPTMD22 fit

-Simultaneous fit of the TMD PDFs of the proton and of the TMD FFs of ligh hadrons to Drell-Yan and SIDIS data as published in [[JHEP 10 (2022) 127](https://arxiv.org/pdf/2206.07598.pdf)] can be found at the following links:
+Simultaneous fit of the TMD PDFs of the proton and of the TMD FFs of ligh hadrons to Drell-Yan and SIDIS data as published in [[JHEP 10 (2022) 127](https://arxiv.org/pdf/2206.07598.pdf)]:

 - fit at [N3LL](https://vbertone.github.io/NangaParbat/results/MAPTMD22/N3LL/index.html).

 ### MAPTMD22Pion fit

-Fit of the TMD PDFs of the pion to Drell-Yan data as published in [[arXiv:2210.01733](https://arxiv.org/pdf/2210.01733.pdf)] can be found at the following links:
+Fit of the TMD PDFs of the pion to Drell-Yan data as published in [[arXiv:2210.01733](https://arxiv.org/pdf/2210.01733.pdf)]:

 - fit at [N3LL](https://vbertone.github.io/NangaParbat/results/MAPTMD22Pion/N3LL/index.html).